loftwah/downscope/src/pages/chapter-five.md

 "In here," the clerk said, opening the door and gesturing for her to enter.

 Emma stepped into what appeared to be a small office space, sparsely furnished with a metal desk and a few chairs.
 The room wasn't empty.
-Two men occupied the space—large, intimidatingly muscular individuals who couldn't have looked more like stereotypical enforcers if they'd been cast by central casting.
+Two men occupied the space, large, intimidatingly muscular individuals who couldn't have looked more like stereotypical enforcers if they'd been cast by central casting.
 One sat behind the desk, while the other leaned against the wall, arms crossed over his chest.
 Both were clearly armed, the outlines of shoulder holsters visible beneath their jackets.

 The door closed behind her with a soft click that sounded to Emma's ears like the sealing of a tomb.

 "Ms. Layton," the seated man stated rather than asked.
-He was older than she'd initially thought, perhaps in his fifties, with close-cropped silver hair and the kind of weathered face that suggested a life lived largely outside the law.
+He was older than she'd initially thought, perhaps in his fifties, with close cropped silver hair and the kind of weathered face that suggested a life lived largely outside the law.
 "You're either incredibly brave or completely fucking insane, walking in here alone."

 Emma stood frozen, unable to formulate a response, her brain cycling through scenarios ranging from imminent death to arrest to some form of extortion.

 The standing man snorted.
 "My money's on insane.
-Nobody from her neighborhood walks into a place like this alone for this kind of pickup.
+Nobody from her neighborhood walks into a place like this alone for _this_ kind of pickup.
 Nobody with a brain, anyway."

 "Please," Emma finally managed, her voice thin with fear.
 "I don't...
 I'm not sure why I'm here.
 The receipt reference matched a... a transaction I made, but I don't remember exactly what I ordered."